 Disclosure: This post contains affiliate links.

-Delicious, buttery gluten free vegan sugar cookies with a sweet icing - perfect for the holidays!
+You have to try these delicious, buttery gluten free vegan sugar cookies with a sweet icing – they're just right for the holidays!

 For the cookies:

 - 3 cups gluten free flour blend I have made these cookies with Namaste Perfect Flour Blend and Now Foods GF Flour

 - ¼ teaspoon salt